ros2/ros2_documentation/source/Concepts/About-Quality-of-Service-Settings.rst

    * - Publisher
      - Subscription
      - Compatible
-     - Connection Result
    * - Automatic
      - Automatic
      - Yes
-     - Automatic
    * - Automatic
      - Manual by node
      - No
-     -
    * - Automatic
      - Manual by topic
      - No
-     -
    * - Manual by node
      - Automatic
      - Yes
-     - Automatic
    * - Manual by node
      - Manual by node
      - Yes
-     - Manual by node
    * - Manual by node
      - Manual by topic
      - No
-     -
    * - Manual by topic
      - Automatic
      - Yes
-     - Automatic
    * - Manual by topic
      - Manual by node
      - Yes
-     - Manual by node
    * - Manual by topic
      - Manual by topic
      - Yes
-     - Manual by topic

 *Compatibility of lease duration QoS policies:*